Labour

 Campaigns

-As the federation prepared for two pivotal moments – the provincial election and their 2025 convention – they recognized the need to update their visual identity.
-The federation’s original logo, created in the 1950s, carried historical weight but no longer reflected the dynamism and urgency of its modern advocacy.
-The challenge was to create a brand that honoured the federation’s history while resonating with today’s workers and equipping the team with a system brand flexible enough for everyday use, rallies and picket lines, election campaigns, and large-scale events like their convention.
+As the federation prepared for two pivotal moments – their 2025 convention and the Newfoundland and Labrador provincial election – they recognized the need to update their visual brand.
+The federation’s original logo, created in the 1950's, carried historical weight but no longer reflected the dynamism and leadership of the province's modern-day labour movement.
+The challenge was to create a brand that could honour the federation’s history, resonate with today’s workers, and be flexible enough for the federation's everyday use — including for rallies and picket lines, campaigns, and large-scale events like their convention.

 Our design team did a deep dive into the visual history of the labour movement to inspire the new brand.